Peer review guide

 • Frequency and positioning

-Will there be several activities developed in a quarter or only one peer-reviewed activity?
-Will peer review be used to provide feedback at several stages of a larger assignment or at the end of an assignment?
-Will there be a "peer feedback exercise activity" to familiarise students with this?
-Have students' skills and familiarity been developed over a series of courses at programme level or is this type of activity unique to your course?
+Will there be several activities developed over the course of a quarter, or just one peer-reviewed activity?
+Will peer evaluation be used to provide feedback at several stages of a larger assignment, or at the end of an assignment?
+Will there be a "peer feedback exercise activity" to familiarize students with this?
+Have students' skills and familiarity developed over a series of program-level courses, or is this type of activity unique to your course?

 • Set expectations and clarify objectives

-Students are often anxious about peer assessment, especially when peer marking is involved, but also when it comes to giving and receiving feedback.
-It is important to clarify the expectations and objectives of the activity for all involved to build confidence at the beginning and to get buy-in from the students.
-Students could be invited to read one of the educational research studies on peer review cited in this guide.
+Students are often apprehensive about peer assessment, particularly when peer grading is involved, but also when it comes to giving and receiving feedback.
+It's important to clarify the expectations and aims of the activity for everyone involved to build confidence at the outset and get buy-in from students.
+Students could be invited to read one of the pedagogical research studies on peer evaluation cited in this guide.

-Particularly for novice students, it is important to provide training activities to teach students to assess their peers' work and provide constructive feedback.
+Particularly for novice students, it's important to offer training activities to teach students how to assess their peers' work and provide constructive feedback.
 This can help not only to increase students' ability to carry out peer assessments, but also to improve students' confidence in the process.

 • Evaluation and feedback model

 Model the act of assessing and giving feedback to your students by guiding them through the assessment process with some sample assignments.
-It is useful to provide examples of assessed work that show different levels of performance or indicate common challenges that you want students to focus on.
+It's helpful to provide examples of assessed work that show different levels of performance or indicate common challenges you want students to focus on.
 This can be done through online modules or as in-class activities.

 • Focus on written feedback

-Although assessing peer texts using rubrics and scoring criteria can improve students' writing skills in some contexts, research shows that students consistently benefit more from providing written feedback to their peers than from any other activity that is part of the peer assessment process (Lu et al. 2012, Wooley et al. 2008).
+Although evaluating peer texts using rubrics and scoring criteria can improve students' writing skills in some contexts, studies show that students consistently benefit more from providing written feedback to their peers than from any other activity that is part of the peer review process (Lu et loi 2012, Wooley et al. 2008).

 • Encourage elaborate feedback